cashubtc/nuts/XX.md

 The deterministic output algorithm described here is using both to create the 2-of-2 P2PK outputs that are in the _funding token_ and also to create the per-partner 1-of-1 P2PK outputs that are created by the commitment transaction.
+These three 'contexts' were introduced earlier.

 To construct the deterministic outputs in the funding token and also in the commitment outputs, we start with the target amount we wish to reach and the set of amounts that are available in the keyset of the `active_keyset_id`.
-We ignore any amounts greater than `params.maximum_amount_for_one_output`.
+We ignore any amounts greater than `params.maximum_amount_for_one_output`, they are not considered as available to this amount-selection algorithm.

 The algorithm greedily takes the largest amount, smaller than that maximum amount, until it can't take any more as it would overflow the target.
-Then it moves on to the next-smallest amount repeatedly until the target is reached
+Then it moves on to the next-smallest amount repeatedly until the target is reached.
+Here is a pseudocode implementation:

 ```